Am I eligible for USAA insurance?

 Editorial Guidelines: We strive to help you make confident insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one insurance provider and cannot guarantee quotes from any single provider.

 USAA insurance is only for military members and honorably discharged veterans.
 Immediate families of military members and veterans are also eligible to join.
-Grandchildren of military members and veterans can qualify if both the parents and grandparents are members, but cousins and siblings don’t meet USAA requirements for coverage.

-USAA Car Insurance Eligibility
+Eligibility for USAA Insurance

 Who is eligible for USAA auto insurance?
 Several types of military members and veterans can purchase USAA insurance as long as they meet the USAA membership requirements.
-The full list of qualifying military members and veterans is as follows:

 • Active duty, guard, or reserve military members